Last Updated: January 6, 2022

 Here is what I found!

-Trust.Zone was first released back in 2014 by a Seychelles-based company.
-Various reviews around the Web suggested the owner is Trusted Solutions LTD. Oddly enough I found no such indications on the website or any details about that organization in Google.
-The biggest clue to solving this puzzle laid hidden in the Terms of Service:
+The VPN service was first released back in 2014 by a Seychelles-based company.
+Various Trust.Zone reviews around the Web suggested the owner is Trusted Solutions LTD.

-The company currently operates 194 servers divided into 92 zones in about 35 different locations.
-Signing up with Trust.Zone allows you up to 5 simultaneous connections and grants you a 10-day money back guarantee.
+The company currently operates 202 servers divided into 100 zones in about 40 different locations.
+Signing up with Trust.Zone allows you up to 5 simultaneous connections and grants you a 10-day money-back guarantee.

 Undoubtedly, the most significant competitive advantage of Trust.Zone is its location.
 The Seychelles jurisdiction is far beyond the reach of the 14 eyes or EU data regulation laws.
-The company takes privacy very seriously and puts a lot of effort into building trust with the user.
+The company takes privacy very seriously and puts a lot of effort into building trust with its users.